jzmiller1/public-django-app-template/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

 Releases and Versioning
 ~~~~~~~~~~~~~~~~~~~~~~~

-Anything that is merged into the master branch will be automatically deployed
+Anything that is merged into the main branch will be automatically deployed
 to PyPI.
 Documentation will be published to a ReadTheDocs at
 ``https://{{cookiecutter.repo_name}}.readthedocs.io/``.